watanaberin/mongo-mockio/readme.md

 ##### PlaceHolder

-PlaceHolder is the source of data you add in mockio/source dictionary, eg. add source/city.json then you can use $city stands for a city list in source/city.json file.
+PlaceHolder is the source of data you add in mockio/source dictionary with some default source.
+It also support python Facker library, use '$facker.fackermethod()' to call. eg. add source/city.json then you can use $city stands for a city list in source/city.json file.

 |   Operators |      Output Type